babelouest/glewlwyd/docs/INSTALL.md

 ### Mime types for webapp files

 This section in the config file is used by the static file service whuch will provide the `webapp/` content to the browser.
 You can add or remove values if you made changes to the front-end and requires to handle new types of files.

-## Configure webapp/config.json

-Copy `webapp/config.json.sample` to `webapp/config.json`, edit the file with your own settings.

-### GlewlwydApiUrl, ProfileUrl, AdminUrl and LoginUrl

-Update those parameters to fit your configuration.

 ## Initialise database